-Beyond examining donor data, nonprofits should also look at fundraising campaign data to be more successful in future efforts.
+Beyond examining donor information, nonprofits should also look at fundraising campaign data to be more successful in future efforts.
 Start by finding the answers to questions about specific campaigns.

-The aim is to see how certain campaigns contributed to several of the vital fundraising KPIs.
-Assessing these metrics in tandem can uncover new ideas about what works and if experimentation is worth a try.
+The aim is to see how certain campaigns performed against several of the vital fundraising KPIs discussed above.
+Assessing these metrics together can drive new thinking about what works, how efficiently it works, and if experimentation is worth a try.

 Fundraising Performance Metrics in Raiser’s Edge

-With no debate regarding the value fundraising performance metrics can have, nonprofits must put their learnings into practice.
-But before pivoting or creating a new strategy from scratch, it can be difficult to know where to look for this data.
+There’s no debate regarding the value that fundraising performance metrics can have, but nonprofits must put their learnings into practice.
+In the process of planning to pivot away from an existing strategy or creating a new strategy from scratch, it can be difficult to know where to look for the data for calculating performance metrics.

-As one of the best solutions for managing donor data, Raiser’s Edge and Raiser’s Edge NXT have several considerations worth exploring for fundraising analysis.
+As one of the best solutions for managing donor data, Blackbaud Raiser’s Edge and Raiser’s Edge NXT have several functions worth exploring for fundraising analysis.